Now that Georgia has executed its first prisoner of 2019, we take a look at some facts about Georgia’s Death Row and the death penalty in the state.

 Our state has been noted nationally for the number of Death Row inmates executed in recent years.
 In 2016, Georgia led the nation with nine executions, but in 2017 the state carried out only one death sentence.
-The states ahead of Georgia in total executions are Texas (548), Virginia (113), Oklahoma (112), Florida (96) and Missouri (88).
+As of April 25, 2019 the states ahead of Georgia in total executions are Texas (561), Virginia (113), Oklahoma (112), Florida (97) and Missouri (88).

 5. Georgia has been the key state involved in both landmark U.S. Supreme Court death penalty decisions.